 - PULL: The best swimmers in the world utilize an early vertical forearm to put immediate pressure back on the water.
 Atiba will also teach swimmers how to get maximum extension and a powerful finish to the stroke!
 Learn new drills and exercises to get more power from every stroke.

 - BREATH: All swimmers know to keep one goggle in and one goggle out of the water when they take a breath, but the length and timing are also important!
 The clinicians will show your swimmer how to make each breath more efficient for faster freestyle racing no matter what distance.

 Your swimmer understands the core components of backstroke, now begin to master the subtle skills that will help your swimmer compete at a higher level.
 Participants will practice using their core to create rotation and a balanced stroke, build a powerful pull with a strategic use of stroke rate, and use their kick as a dominant propulsive force.

-- BODY POSITION: Participants will work with their Elite Clinicians to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.
+- BODY POSITION: Participants will work with Atiba Wade to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.

 - ROTATION: The fastest backstrokers in the world use a powerful body rotation to create more power and increase their tempo.
 Your swimmer will learn how much to rotate, when to rotate, and how to use it for maximum speed and power.

 - KICK: Have you ever noticed how many swimmers’ knees break the surface when they kick in backstroke?
 This means that the swimmer is kicking with their knees which is less efficient than kicking from their hip.
 Maintaining maximum propulsion and proper kicking technique will greatly improve your swimmer’s backstroke.

 - PULL: It is very important for swimmers to bend their elbow very early in the pull so that they can get an early catch for an immediate and powerful press back into the water.